drakedu/democrasee/README.md

 ## Getting Started (Part 3)

-Enter `http://localhost:3000/` in the address bar of your web broswer.
+Enter `http://localhost:3000/` in the address bar of your web browser.
 You are now ready to use DemocraSee!